HL7/fhir-udap-security-ig/input/pagecontent/general.md

 <div class="bg-info">
-Note: The example keys listed below in the description of the `privacy_disclosures` extension key are derived from an example Certification previously published by Carequality, which can be viewed <a href="https://carequality.org/wp-content/uploads/2020/12/Carequality-Consumer-Facing-App-Certification-Profile.pdf">here</a>.
+Note: The example keys listed below in the description of the <code>privacy_disclosures</code> extension key are derived from an example Certification previously published by Carequality, which can be viewed <a href="https://carequality.org/wp-content/uploads/2020/12/Carequality-Consumer-Facing-App-Certification-Profile.pdf">here</a>.
 </div>

 <table class="table">